-Of the many tips and tricks I’ve learned over the years by reading different websites and blogs, I think the one that has improved the quality of traveling the most is when we applied and were approved for Global Entry.
-There is still confusion over the different programs available to make your travel experience less problematic so I’ll try to cover the basics of the differences between Global Entry and TSA Pre✓®
+Of the many tips and tricks I’ve learned over the years by reading different websites and blogs, I think the one that has improved the quality of traveling the most for us is when we applied and were approved for Global Entry.
+There’s still confusion over the different programs available to make your travel experience less problematic so I’ll try to cover the basics of the differences between Global Entry and TSA Pre Check.

-Getting approved for Global Entry has been one of the best things we’ve ever done.
-It has made our travels so much easier.
-Applying for the program is not easy, but the forms and interview required are totally worth the benefits you get, once approved.
-If you are ever going on a trip outside the U.S. you should apply for Global Entry.
-Here is a description of the program:
+Getting approved for Global Entry has been one of the best things we’ve ever done because it’s made our travels so much easier.
+Applying for the program isn’t easy, but the forms and interview required are totally worth the benefits you get, once approved.
+If you’re ever going on a trip outside the U.S. you should apply for Global Entry.
+Here’s a description of the program:

 Global Entry is a U.S. Customs and Border Protection (CBP) program that allows expedited clearance for pre-approved, low-risk travelers upon arrival in the United States.
 Members enter the United States through automatic kiosks at select airports.

 At airports, program members proceed to Global Entry kiosks, present their machine-readable passport or U.S. permanent resident card, place their fingerprints on the scanner for fingerprint verification and complete a customs declaration.
 The kiosk issues the traveler a transaction receipt and directs the traveler to baggage claim and the exit.

 Travelers must be pre-approved for the Global Entry program.
 All applicants undergo a rigorous background check and in-person interview before enrollment.

 To apply for Global Entry, you need to fill out a lengthy application with a non-refundable $100 application fee that needs to be renewed every 5 years.
 There are several requirements and having any of these marks against you will make you ineligible and you shouldn’t bother to apply as it would most likely be a waste of your $100:

 - Provide false or incomplete information on the application;